-In contrast, when the analyst is capable of restoring noncountertransference-based functioning to the point where it overridingly characterizes the therapeutic work, the patient has the opportunity for an experience-however painful initially-with considerable curative potential.
-It is this capacity of the analyst to recover and resume valid interpretive work that generates a series of new, constructive introjects in the patient and that provides much-needed cognitive insight.
+In contrast, when the analyst is capable of restoring noncountertransference-based functioning to the point where it overridingly characterizes the therapeutic work, the patient has the opportunity for an

 I must stress, however, that such a sequence includes an interlude during which the analyst's behavior is pathological and destructive (or seductive).
 And while much is gained by affording the patient an inadvertent opportunity actively to reexperience his or her pathogenic past in the present (Winnicott, 1956), there is nonetheless a significant difference between this type of sequence and one in which the therapist has not behaved pathologically and has maintained both a relatively countertransference-free therapeutic stance and the capacity to manage the therapeutic environment.